 By my mid-twenties I became much more passive-aggressive in my communications.
 I spent much of my twenties and early thirties being very angry and resentful with my lot in life.
 Being filled with this anger and resentment, and having very low self-esteem and self-confidence my communication style was very disconcerting to most people.
 My anger was such that I’d tell someone to f*** off and die—with a smile on my face.
-I came to discover many years later, I really did want them to f*** off and die, I just didn’t want them to dislike me, so I softened the blow with the smile.
-I’m sure the person felt that twinge of discomfort from my words despite my having the smile on my face.
-This is the height of incongruency between ones words and ones behaviour.
+I came to discover many years later, I really did want them to f*** off and die, I just didn’t want them to dislike me, so I softened the blow with a smile.
+I’m sure the person felt that twinge of discomfort from my words despite my having a smile on my face.
+This is the height of incongruency between one’s words and one’s behaviour.
 This is also an example of passive-aggressive behaviour.

 From my late twenties to my early thirties I was just downright aggressive.

 As I’ve matured and healed the issues of my past, I’ve become much more assertive.
 I can respect the rights of others, and state in a calm, confident, clear manner my wants, needs and desires without holding others responsible for fulfilling them.